 There is much to do and see in the city of Nara, including the Himuro Shrine, and Isuien Garde, but it is famous for Nara Park where wild deer roam free and are unafraid of humans.
 Nara is a really easy day trip from Kyoto or Osaka and a favorite with kids!
 You can read more about visiting Nara here.

 Osaka is a great place to base yourself in Japan with Kids if you plan on visiting both Nara and Kyoto.
 It’s central to both and an easy train ride away.
 Osaka is also a great place for kids with Universal Studios, Legoland, Osaka Aquarium, Omigachi Park, Tennoji Zoo, and plenty of animal cafes around the city!
+You could definitely spend several days in Osaka and still not see it all.
 Learn more about Osaka for kids here.

 What to Eat in Japan